garth74/python-opensea-api-client/README.md

     response: Response[MyDataModel] = await get_my_data_model.asyncio_detailed(client=client)
 ```

-By default, when you're calling an HTTPS API it will attempt to verify that SSL is working correctly.
-Using certificate verification is highly recommended most of the time, but sometimes you may need to authenticate to a server (especially an internal server) using a custom certificate bundle.
+By default, when you call an HTTPS API, it will attempt to verify that SSL is working correctly.
+Using certificate verification is highly recommended most of the time, but sometimes, you may need to authenticate to a server (especially an internal server) using a custom certificate bundle.

 ```python
 client = AuthenticatedClient(